puppetlabs/puppetlabs-accounts/README.markdown

 ### Manage SSH keys

 Manage SSH keys managed with the `sshkeys` attribute of the `accounts::user` define.
-This parameter accepts an array of single string values, which can be copies of the public key file contents.
+This parameter accepts an array of public key contents as strings.

 Example: